 The shape of the flowering pink almond is a symmetrical vase-shaped canopy with a smooth outline and a profusion of light green leaves.
 Growing flowering almonds reach around 12 feet with an equal spread.
-This non-native can be grown thru USDA zones 4-8.
+This non-native can be grown through USDA zones 4-8.
 The flowering almond is drought tolerant with a moderate growth rate.

 Flowering Almond Care

 The flowering almond tree is a fairly resilient cultivar.
 This Prunus may be planted in sun, partial sun, or shade in a variety of soils, with the exception of overly saturated conditions.
 Location in a ground cover or mulched bed is advisable as the tree does not tolerate damage caused by mechanical injury or other stress.

 The flowering almond tree is partial to pruning either for training purposes or to facilitate more prolific blooms.
 It can even tolerant of heavy pruning, so it makes for a terrific container plant that can be molded into a bonsai.
 Pruning flowering almond, however, is not necessary to maintain the structure of the tree but may be used to restrain wayward branches or maintain pedestrian access.
 Branches can be cut in early spring and then forced to bloom by placing indoors for stunning floral arrangements.